LouisBrunner/go-touchbar/README.md

 - (!!!)
 Finish implementing widgets
 - Allow user customization (`customizationLabel`, `templateItems`, etc)
-- Ability to use standard/UI colors
-- Better choices for the color-picker
-- More customization to the custom widget
-- Group compressions
 - Layout constraints (e.g. sizing)
+- More options for the color-picker widget
+- More options to the custom widget
+- Support standard/UI colors
 - Support custom images
 - Thread-safety
-- Better documentation
 - Better validation in Go (validator on the structs?)
 - Make a catalog like [Apple's](https://developer.apple.com/documentation/appkit/touch_bar/creating_and_customizing_the_touch_bar?language=objc)